Sairyss/domain-driven-hexagon/README.md

 - [domain-events.ts](src/core/domain-events/domain-events.ts) - this class is responsible for providing publish/subscribe functionality for anyone who needs to emit or listen to events.
 - [user-created.domain-event.ts](src/modules/user/domain/events/user-created.domain-event.ts) - simple object that holds data related to published event.
 - [user-created.event-handler.ts](src/modules/domain-event-handlers/user-created.event-handler.ts) - this is an example of Event Handler that executes side-effects when user is created.
-- [typeorm.entity.base.ts](src/infrastructure/database/base-classes/typeorm.entity.base.ts) - `publishAggregateEvents()` method publishes all events for execution right before transaction.
+- [typeorm.repository.base.ts](src/infrastructure/database/base-classes/typeorm.repository.base.ts) - repository publishes all events for execution right before or right after persisting transaction.

 Events can be published right before or right after insert/update/delete transaction, chose any option that is better for a particular project:

 - Before: to make side-effects part of that transaction.
 If any event fails all changes should be reverted.
-- After: to make side-effects independent.
-In that case [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) should be implemented.
+- After: to persist transaction even if some event fails.
+This makes side-effects independent, but in that case [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) should be implemented.

 Both options have pros and cons.